ad3ller/emonitor/README.rst

     $ emonitor set simulate --key db --value simulate_2018

-Then initialise a database with a table that has columns that match the instrument sensor names,
+Then initialise a database with a table that has columns that match the configured sensor names,

 .. code-block:: bash

     $ emonitor generate simulate
+    Creating simulate_2018.db with columns ['A', 'B', 'C', 'D']

 Enable SQLite output when running `emonitor` using the `--output` flag.

-See the notebooks for examples for how to query an SQLite database.
+See the notebooks for examples for how to plot readings from an SQLite database.